 How Does Speech Therapy Work?

-Speech-Language Pathologists use a variety of interventions and strategies to achieve results with their clients.
-All of our therapists are well-practiced in language facilitation strategies, theories of language development, and core vocabulary instruction.
+Speech-Language Pathologists (SLPs) use a variety of specialized interventions and strategies to achieve progress with their clients.
+All of our therapists are well-practiced in speech and language facilitation strategies, theories of speech and language development, feeding interventions, and core vocabulary instruction.
 PROMPT is a tool that utilizes a tactile approach, such as touching parts of the face, jaw and lips to support oral motor development and speech intelligibility.
 Zoophonics is a multi-sensory approach that is a fun and effective way for children to learn the alphabet, spelling and reading.
-When needed, Augmented or Alternative Communication (AAC) systems can be introduced to facilitate communication, including the Picture Exchange Communication System (PECS) or speech-generating devices.
+When needed, Augmented or Alternative Communication (AAC) systems, such as static communication boards like the Picture Exchange Communication System (PECS) or speech-generating devices, can be introduced to facilitate communication.

 How is Speech Therapy Incorporated into the Day?